 To get started with LaTeX you will need two pieces of software, a LaTeX distribution and a text editor.

 The online browser-based LaTeX service Overleaf does not require any installation whatsoever.
+It provides both the LaTeX distribution and a text editor.
 This online platform allows real-time collaboration which is very convenient when working on a report with others.
 Your documents are also stored in the “cloud”, so you can work on your documents from any computer that has access to the Internet.

 DTU offers a license for Overleaf.
 Simply sign-up using your DTU email on the Overleaf website and you will automatically be invited to the university’s subscription group.

 A LaTeX distribution consists of a LaTeX compiler (for different TeX engines) and a collection of packages and classes, i.e. helper functions to typeset your document.

 Three different LaTeX distributions exist: TeX Live, MikTeX and MacTeX (only available for MacOS).